Study on the expression of lncRNA PRKCA-AS1 in oral squamous cell carcinoma

 Expression of lncRNA PRKCA-AS1 in OSCC tissues and cell lines

 Total RNA was extracted from 33 cases of OSCC tissues and their adjacent tissues, reverse transcribed into cDNA, and subjected to RT-qPCR analysis.
 Compared to the corresponding adjacent tissues, PRKCA-AS1 was upregulated in 28 cases and downregulated in 5 cases of cancer tissues.
 LncRNA PRKCA-AS1 was significantly overexpressed in cancer tissues (Figure 2A, P<0.001).
-Using RT-qPCR to detect PRKCA-AS1 expression in three OSCC cell lines (HN30, SCC4, SCC25, CAL27) and normal HOK, the results showed that compared to HOK cells, lncRNA PRKCA-AS1 was highly expressed in OSCC cell lines (Figure 2B, P<0.05).
+Using RT-qPCR to detect PRKCA-AS1 expression in four OSCC cell lines (HN30, SCC4, SCC25, CAL27) and normal HOK, the results showed that compared to HOK cells, lncRNA PRKCA-AS1 was highly expressed in OSCC cell lines (Figure 2B, P<0.05).

 Relationship between lncRNA PRKCA-AS1 expression in OSCC tissues and clinical features